saluteyang/slidifyPresent_Rbasics/index.md

 ## Data visualization done right

 Let's look at another example using historical forward data for Henry Hub natural gas for August 2013 delivery.
-Trade dates of each month were colored differently, a local regression line is produced as well as it's error bands.
+Trade dates of each month are colored differently, a local regression line is produced as well as it's error bands.

 <img src="figure/unnamed-chunk-3.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" style="display: block; margin: auto;" />